- Finding an Employer to Sponsor You

 - home support workers are often found in the Philippines and India

-Citizenship and Immigration Canada (CIC) launched a new electronic system called Express Entry.
+Immigration and Citizenship Canada launched a new electronic system called Express Entry.
 Canadian employers can hire Express Entry candidates to meet their labour needs when they are not able to find Canadians or permanent residents to fill job vacancies.
 Employers can hire workers abroad or already in Canada.

 Qualified foreign workers already in Canada could include you if: